ringer-atlas/docker_images/README.md

 ```

-## How to use ringer Jupyter image:
+## How to use ringer Jupyter image?

 This tag has inheritance from ringer base.